mariusmonkam/angular-charts-app/README.md

 ## Important Notes

-- **Firebase Backend**: We use Firebase Realtime Database for the backend to provide real-time updates and seamless data synchronization.
+- **Firebase Realtime Database**: We use Firebase Realtime Database to provide real-time updates and seamless data synchronization.
 This choice supports efficient data handling and scalability for the project.

 - **Firebase Credentials**: For review purposes, Firebase credentials have been committed to the repository.
 In a professional setting, these credentials should be stored securely and managed through environment variables.
 Ensure to add the `src/environments/environment.ts` file to `.gitignore` to prevent accidental exposure of sensitive information.

 - **Security**: Always handle sensitive information such as API keys and credentials through environment variables.
 Configure these in `src/environments/environment.ts` and ensure that this file is not committed to version control.

+## Technologies Used

+- **Angular**: Framework for building the frontend of the application, providing a robust structure for single-page applications (SPAs) with modular development and dependency injection.

+- **NgRx**: State management library for Angular applications, used for managing application state in a predictable way, ensuring a consistent and maintainable state across the application.

+- **Highcharts**: Library for creating interactive charts, used to visualize data in a user-friendly manner.

+- **Angular Material**: UI component library for Angular applications, providing modern and responsive components for user interfaces.

+- **Firebase Realtime Database**: Used as the backend to handle data storage and real-time updates.

+## Setup and Configuration

+For detailed setup instructions, refer to the documentation on setting up Angular, NgRx, and Firebase.

+For any additional configuration specific to this project, refer to the respective technology documentation.

 For more detailed information on Firebase setup and configuration, refer to the official [Firebase documentation](https://firebase.google.com/docs).